 So the long and the short of it is this… Mum and Dad went into farming for the love of the land and the animals.
 They have been fortunate enough to dodge the steel arm of the big corporations and have been able to continue to farm in a way that has supported their lifestyle and their passion.

 Together they have gone full circle; they have been through the era (or error!) of the “superphosphate” and 245T age.
 However, they made the choice some 37 years ago to steer clear of chemical fertilizers – the soil and the stock have certainly benefited from this decision.
-(For more information on the Biological Aspects of the farm click here)
+(For more information on the Biological Aspects of the farm click here).

 I have had the privilege of growing up on the farm and having spent some years overseas am reminded just how lucky we are here in NZ.

 Mum and Dad’s story is how I view NZ farming, the way I remember it, and I believe, the way it should be.
-Famer’s out there, for the love of farming, love of the land, and the love of the animals.
+Farmer’s out there, for the love of farming, love of the land, and the love of the animals.
 There is a remarkable difference with this style farming vs industrialized farming where meetings are held in a boardroom and decisions made from the balance sheet.

 I want to provide support for all farmers who want to transition from conventional farming.
 To open up a distribution channel to those already farming regeneratively, so that their meat can be differentiated from conventionally farmed meat.
-Grandad’s beef incents and rewards the good guys, enabling small/medium farms to remain a viable option and to continue farming as we believe it should, with kindness.
+Grandad’s beef incentivises and rewards the good guys, enabling small/medium farms to remain a viable option and to continue farming as we believe it should, with kindness.

 Thanks for listening and for supporting Grandad’s Beef 🙂